Hotel Cortez (El Paso, Texas)

 The Hotel Cortez is a historic eleven-story building in El Paso, Texas.

+History

-It was built as Hotel Orndorff for Alzina Orndorff DeGroff in 1926, and it was designed by Trost & Trost.
+The Hotel Orndorff was built in 1926 for Alzina Orndorff DeGroff.
+It was designed by Trost & Trost.
 It cost $1.4 million to build.
 Mrs. DeGroff unexpectedly died one month before its completion.
-It was purchased by the Hussman Hotel Company in 1933, and they renamed it as Hotel Cortez in 1935.
-It closed down in 1970, and it was remodelled into offices in 1984.
+It was purchased by the Hussmann Hotel Company in 1933 and renamed first the Hotel Hussmann and then the Hotel Cortez in 1935.
+President John F. Kennedy stayed overnight on June 5, 1963.
+The hotel closed in 1970 and became the El Paso Job Corps Center, by lease with the Department of Labor.
+The structure was fully converted to an office building in 1984.
 It has been listed on the National Register of Historic Places since September 24, 1980.

-President John F. Kennedy stayed overnight on June 5, 1963.
-In 1970 it began hosting the El Paso Job Corps Center, by lease with the Department of Labor.